malanban/EN4720-Security-in-Cyber-Physical-Systems/README.md

        DB_CONFIG = {
         "host": "localhost",
-        "user": "root",                #update with your SQL user "password": "Concy@280200",    #update with your SQL password "database": "cyber_security"
+        "user": "root",                #update with your SQL user "password": "your_password",    #update with your SQL password "database": "cyber_security"
       }
    ```